 Such scrutiny has long been of critical importance when applied to so-called ‘Holocaust Assets’, that is, works seized by the Nazis in the Second World War.
 More recently, following the Black Lives Matter movement that triggered a deeper interrogation of the colonial past, such scrutiny has been informally extended to encompass a broader range of objects in both the public and private realms.

 While provenance research does not set out to establish the authenticity of a work of art, the discovery of a complete and documented ownership history can often contribute to a work’s authenticity and, thus, its historical and market value.

-Geopolitical conflicts in the Middle East have also brought unprecedented quantities of illicit antiquities on to the global art market in recent decades, many of which are now subject to more rigorous legal and ethical scrutiny than ever before.
-Similarly, the continued looting of objects from ancient sites in South East Asia has reinforced the importance of a clear understanding of the concepts of Provenance and Restitution.
+Geopolitical conflicts in the Middle East have also brough unprecedented quantities of illicit antiquities onto the global market in recent decades, many of which are now subject to more rigorous legal and ethical scrutiny than ever before.
+Similarly, the continued looting of objects from ancient sites in South East Asia has reinforced the importance of a clear understanding of the concepts of provenance and restitution.

 Dr Thomas Flynn

 Dr Tom Flynn is a graduate of the University of Sussex and the Royal College of Art, completing his doctorate at the University of Sussex in 1998.
 From 1998-2000 Tom was Henry Moore Foundation Post-Doctoral Research Fellow at the University of Sussex, organising an international exhibition on Rodin’s connections with the United Kingdom.

 A former journalist at The Art Newspaper, his writing has appeared in numerous international art market publications.
 He has held board positions with art price data company Invaluable and the contemporary print retailer Eyestorm.
 He has published widely on the global art market, contemporary sculpture, museology, and art and design history and is an accredited lecturer with The Arts Society.